 Minimizes Serious Falls

-This indicates the percent of residents that have had a major fall.
-Falls resulting in severe injuries are considered to be an indicator of nursing care at a nursing home.
-Major falls which result in injury are often the result of lower quality nursing care.
+This tells you the percent of patients that suffered from a major fall.
+Falls resulting in serious injury are considered by many experts to be a barometer of nursing care at a nursing home.
+Major falls resulting in injury are often caused by lower quality nursing care.

 Minimizes Urinary Tract Infections